theOehrly/Fast-F1/docs/examples/basics.rst

 ------------------------------------------

 We have created a session now but everything has been rather boring so far.
-So lets make it a bit more interesting by taking a look at the results of this session.
+So let's make it a bit more interesting by taking a look at the results of this session.
 For this, it is first necessary to call :func:`Session.load <fastf1.core.Session.load>`.
 This will load all available data for the session from various APIs.
 Downloading and processing of the data may take a few seconds.
-It is highly recommended to utilize FastF1's builtin caching functionality to speed up data loading and to prevent excessive API requests.
+It is highly recommended to utilize FastF1's built-in caching functionality to speed up data loading and prevent excessive API requests.

   >>> session = fastf1.get_session(2021, 'French Grand Prix', 'Q')
   >>> session.load()